 - People cycle in and out of our kids lives all the time.
 That is the nature of life.
 Neighborhood friends move away, kids graduate from one beloved teacher's class to the next.
 Grandparents die and new siblings steal parents' attention.
 Embracing this reality is far healthier than pretending it does not exist, and seeking out guarantees of permanence.

-I've been thinking a lot about how our culture so damn mothers' sexuality.
-Yeah, we're all cool with women having casual sex and women owning their orgasms and women being as freaky as they want to be.
+I've been thinking a lot about how our culture damns mothers' sexuality.
+Yeah, we're all cool with women having casual sex, and women owning their orgasms, and women being as freaky as they want to be.

 But for moms?
 Different rules entirely.